 You can picture these pairs like two ends of a see-saw calling for balance and co-operation between the two.
 Balance in relationships (1/7), and work-life balance (4/10).

-Note: the angles represent the horizon line (the places due east and west of you at the time of your birth) and the meridian line (due south— the highest point on the ecliptic, and due north).
+The angles represent the horizon line (the places due east and west of you at the time of your birth) and the meridian line (due south— the highest point on the ecliptic, and due north).
 These four house cusps will be the same no matter which house system you use.
 However, for the rest of the house cusps, there are many ideas about how best to place them.
 Different house systems work well for different astrologers.

 My take-away is this: while angular house cusps do have precise locations, the rest of the house cusps seem to be “fuzzy” or less defined.
 More of a gradient than a well-defined boundary.
 Therefore, I think you can assume some “wiggle room” with the placement of all house cusps except for the angles.